St Peter upon Cornhill: Roman location

 Two other facts however, may give credence to a Roman past.
-The first is that it is known that London sent a bishop, Restitutus, to the Council of Arles in 314 AD.
+The first is that it is known that London sent a bishop, Restitutus, to the Council of Arles in AD 314.
 Restitutus must have had a church base serving a local christian community.
 The only other suggested alternative to St Peter's is an enormous aisled building excavated in 1993 near Tower Hill.
-This however dates to 350-400AD, several decades after Bishop Resitutus.
+This however dates to AD 350–400, several decades after Bishop Resitutus.
 The Tower Hill building was big, and similar in size and lay-out to the 4th-century Cathedral of St Tecla in Milan, the largest church in the Roman Empire at the time.
 Although the identity of this building is still subject to speculation, the evidence seems to favour it being a church.
 Interestingly it was built a few decades after the great Roman Basilica in London was demolished, and was constructed from re-used material, so the defunct Basilica seems an obvious source.

 Secondly, there are two medieval references to the church having Roman roots in the way that the three other medieval churches also sited on the basilica / forum site did not.
 A long lost book by Jocelyn of Furness (1175–1214), cited by John Stow, and perhaps written just over 150 years after our first known reference to St Peters (1038), states that St Peter's was built by King Lucius.
 In 1417, the Mayor of London also determined (during a dispute) that St Peter's was the first church founded in London.
 Given that St Paul's Cathedral was founded in 604, this clearly implies that Londoners in 1417 considered St Peters to have been founded pre-600.

 There is, however, some conflicting evidence to the theory that St Peter's was deliberately cited above a pagan shrine room.
 Current research suggests it very rare for early English Christian churches to be founded in pagan temples, and that when temples were turned into churches, this occurred later, in the late sixth century and onwards.
 This was also true elsewhere in the Roman Empire; for example in Rome.
 By this time the former associations of the sites had probably died down.